tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 You are unwelcome.
 Condescended to by unorganized unprepared outsiders.
 Pariahs of your homeland for an unseemly desire for clarity and independence.
 You've allowed the newcomers to call you alchemists, but [[tannia]] is the word you call yourself, a name, given to you long ago by tanniaxs, the great mother, a name, not permitted to roll over unforked tongues.
 You are small and none with any sense would call you weak.
 Standing in a sheildwall brothers and sisters locked together, you proudly wear draconic nobility on painted scales.

 "Aelons subordinates negotiated a peace deal with signifier senak, returning what we know as an experimental germ variant, stolen by their former general", *pausing for effect, your boss spits, holding to tasting the air with something like disdain*
-"raynault" you say stressing the T
-"We mustn't be confident in this deal, all we need do is learn. . .
+"raynault" you say, stressing the T, interrupting before he is thoroughly done with his theatrics "We mustn't be confident in this deal, all we need do is learn. . .
 You are to join the humans as an emissary to xylaan,

+"learn what they know"
-learn what they know,
+"restrict what they know of us"
-keep what they know of us to a minimum, try to keep them alive as best you can.
+"keep them alive as best you can."

 ## Cultural Values and Concepts